 Monika Raesch, PhD

-Associate Professor & Chair, Communication, Journalism, & MediaSend a Message
+Associate Professor, Communication, Journalism & MediaSend a Message

-Monika Raesch is Associate Professor in the Communication, Journalism & Media Department.
+Monika Raesch is an Associate Professor in the Communication, Journalism & Media Department.
+She served as Department Chair from July 2016 until June 2020.
 She is a native of Germany and holds degrees from four different countries, implying her passion for foreign cultures and film.
 Prior to joining Suffolk University she taught film and media studies in the UK.
-Dr. Raesch has published articles and book chapters on subject matters in film theory and history and teaching pedagogy.
+Dr. Raesch has published articles and book chapters on subject matters in film theory and teaching pedagogy.

 - Executive Diploma, Chartered Management Institute, UK